Posted March 05, 2019

 A much less invasive procedure, a flexible sigmoidoscopy examines only the lower part of the colon.
 Using a slender, lighted tube, a physician is able to view the inside of the rectum and lower part of the colon for precancerous polyps or cancer.
 While no sedation is provided, this procedure can be slightly uncomfortable but usually lasts less than 10 minutes.

-The Fecal Immunochemical Test (FIT) detects minute traces of blood in the stool through a fecal sample.
+The Fecal Immunochemical Test (FIT), commonly known as Cologuard® detects minute traces of blood in the stool through a fecal sample.
 This test can be collected in the privacy of your own home, requires no procedure, colon cleansing or dietary restrictions prior to the test.
 This test is also significantly cheaper than the other two, more invasive tests.

 FITs detect about 79 percent of colorectal cancers and roughly 30 percent of large polyps.
 Because this exam isn’t as thorough as the other two, it’s recommended to test yearly, even if you only have a few high-risk factors.
-If the FIT test does detect blood in the stool, a colonoscopy is required for further testing.
+If positive, a colonoscopy would be recommended.

 Treatment for colorectal cancer is based largely on the extent, or stage, of the cancer, but other factors can also be important.
 People with colon cancers that have not spread to distant sites usually have surgery as the primary treatment.
 Additional chemotherapy may also be used.